Matt Duffy Preview, Player Props: Royals vs. Yankees

 Matt Duffy At The Plate

-- Duffy is hitting .249 with eight doubles, two home runs and 11 walks.
+- Duffy has eight doubles, two home runs and 12 walks while batting .250.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.